 The average Bing user’s age is 35 or more, and the majority are married and make over $100,000.
 50% of users are female, and 50% are male.

-Bing is most popular in the US.
+Bing is most popular in China.

 An interesting fact about Bing is that the most popular query on the search engine is ‘Google.’